readytowork-org/next14-skeleton-nx/README.md

 This nextjs_skeletin template has a bunch of folders, code examples, and configurations.
 Feel free to edit or remove them, including this README!

+Furthermore, we are using MUI components and theme config to manage its look and feel,

+Initial theme configs are available in [mui-theme-config](https://github.com/readytowork-org/mui-theme-config) as well as Some basic Reusable components, do check it out.

+## Running The Project

 ## 📖 Conventions

 Folder Name 👉 Kebab case <br/>